djotaku/adventofcode/2016/README.md

 # Advent of Code 2016 - Saving Christmas From the Easter Bunny

+The Easter Bunny has stolen the stars that power Santa's sleigh.
+You head to Easter Bunny HQ to get them back.

 Advent of Code 2016 can be found [here](https://adventofcode.com/2016).

 My third Advent of Code Problem Set